Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 Sissu to Keylong [34km]

-The smooth tarmac is a welcome novelty, less so the heavy vacationer’s traffic.
+The smooth tarmac is a welcome novelty, but the heavy vacationer traffic is less so.
 Despite those signs of human presence, the valleys are stunning as usual, with a million tall waterfalls free-falling from the glaciers above.
-Getting close to the town of Keylong, the traffic lessens a little and the iconic Himalayan ravines are back.
+Getting close to the town of Keylong, the traffic lessens a little, and the iconic Himalayan ravines are back.

 Keylong to Patsio [47km]

 Tonight we’ll sleep with these three gentle ladies, who even gave us a bucket of hot water to wash the dust and sweat away.
-Refreshed, we go for a nearby walk at sunset and we find super odorous wild oregano.
+Refreshed, we go for a nearby walk at sunset and find super-odorous wild oregano.

 Patsio to Sarchu (62km)

 This is Baralacha La, the first pass on the Manali-Leh highway at 4850msl.
-It felt never-ending, going up these switchbacks, more and more snow poured sides, until near the top the crowd of tourist playing in the snow, some parking their cars on it to take pictures and then being unable to get back on the road.
+It felt never-ending going up these switchbacks; more and more snow poured down the sides, until near the top, the crowd of tourists playing in the snow, some parking their cars on it to take pictures, and then being unable to get back on the road.

-At the Pass, our happiness and satisfaction were met by the pretty and original depictions of Shiva, Hanuman, Kali, and Saraswati, together with the usual interviews.
-The way down started quite technical, not many cars proceeded forward from the pass, most heading back towards Manali after the ritual selfies.
-Down the ravine, several crashed vehicles that fatally slipped on the ice.
+At the Pass, our happiness and satisfaction were met by the pretty, original depictions of Shiva, Hanuman, Kali, and Saraswati, along with the usual interviews.
+The way down was quite technical; not many cars proceeded past the pass, most heading back towards Manali after the ritual selfies.
+Down the ravine, several crashed vehicles had fatally slipped on the ice.

-The descent is dirt and rocks and melted snow forming freezing rivers for the first 10km or so, then it becomes more gentle when meeting the Tsarap River valley with its big population of marmots.
+The descent is over dirt and rocks, with melted snow forming freezing rivers for the first 10km or so, then it becomes more gentle as it meets the Tsarap River valley, with its large population of marmots.
 A canyon so cool that there’s an endless strip of campsites along it, before the tin and plastic village of Sarchu.

 Sarchu to Whiskey Nala [53km]